 Retain the Services of a Professional St. Petersburg TBI Lawyer

 At Marsalisi Law, we believe that the key to a successful case starts with a strong foundation—which means employing the right lawyer.
-As your personal injury attorney, Frank P. Marsalisi understands your needs and will give you the personal attention and focus you deserve, making your case his top priority.
+As your personal injury attorney in St. Petersburg, FL, Frank P. Marsalisi understands your needs and will give you the personal attention and focus you deserve, making your case his top priority.
 Frank works hard, devoting hours of time and effort to litigate TBI claims each year effectively.
 Inquire about your TBI case today by calling (727) 800-5052 or completing an online contact form for a free initial consultation.

 Marsalisi Law Is Where Law Gets Personal!